parmentelat/nbhosting/fedora/installation.md

   is `anonymous`.
 * this is a convenient way to check the course is up and running - in particular, make sure you have built the image for that course !

+# podman as a replacement to docker

+We chose to drop docker; the docker daemon is acting as a bottleneck and impeds performance; plus, it's becoming harder and harder to get `docker-ce` distributions, and this gets in the way.

+So welcome podman, that is available right out of the vanilla repo on f32+ (nbhosting might not work well on top of podman on f31) ; it does support cgroup-v2, and has a compatible CLI interface; so add to that the fact that our fedora-29 deployment is exhibiting really weird and odd behaviour, replacing docker with podman is definitely worth it.

+One can even (not needed) install the `podman-docker` rpm so that you can keep on running the `docker` command and talk to podman instead.

 # upgrading